Gary Marocchi

 Credit: Gary and Debra Marocchi and Marocchi Family

-Adelaide's first trophy success came in 1979 when they defeated St George to claim the League Cup with Marocchi part of that side.
-After six seasons and 117 games in the national league, he return home where he once again pulled on his boots for Perth.
-In 1984 he captained the State team at the DCM Tournament in India where the highlight was a 1-0 defeat of the Chinese national team.
-After a season with Inglewood Kiev he went back to Perth for two more years before bringing the curtain down on a highly successful playing career at the end of 1987.
+In 1984, he captained the State team at the DCM Tournament in India, where the highlight was a 1–0 defeat of the Chinese national team.
+After a season with Inglewood Kiev, he rejoined Perth for two more years before bringing the curtain down on his playing career at the end of 1987.

 Gary was the inaugural coach of Perth Glory (1996-1998).